dataArtisans/flink-training-web/lessons/stateful.md

 }
 {% endjava %}

 The map method in our `Smoother` is responsible for using a `MovingAverage` to smooth each event.
-Each time map is called with an event, that event is associated with a particular key (i.e., a particular sensor), and the methods on our `ValueState` object -- `averageState` -- are implicitly scoped to operate with the key for that sensor in context.
+Each time map is called with an event, that event is associated with a particular key (i.e., a particular sensor), and the methods on our `ValueState` object -- `averageState` -- are implicitly scoped to operate with state that is bound to that key.
 So in other words, calling `averageState.value()` returns the current `MovingAverage` object for the appropriate sensor, so when we call `average.add(item.f1)` we are adding this event to the previous events for the same key (i.e., the same sensor).

 ## Clearing State